 Main functionalities

 Co-emulsifier in topical formulations often associated with Tefose® 1500.
-APIs solubilizer as co-surfactant.
+APIs solubilizer as co-surfactant, for oral dosage forms.

 Safety of use is inferred by substantial toxicological data and precedence of use in approved pharmaceutical products.